Federal Palace, West Wing

 Head of the Federal Department of Justice and Police

-Federal Councillor Simonetta Sommaruga was born in Sins in the canton of Aargau on 14 May 1960.
-She grew up in Freiamt, a region in the southeast of the canton of Aargau.
+Federal Councillor Simonetta Sommaruga was born in a hospital in Zug on 14 May 1960.
+She grew up in Sins in Freiamt, a region in the southeast of the canton of Aargau.
 After obtaining her high school leaving certificate, she attended the Lucerne Academy of Music where she studied to become a concert pianist.
 After travelling widely across the world, she continued her pianist and educational career at the Fribourg Academy of Music.

 Simonetta Sommaruga was manager of the Swiss Consumer Protection Foundation from 1993 to 1999 and president of the foundation from 2000 to 2010.
 She served as a local councillor to the municipal government of Köniz from 1997 to 2005, heading the fire brigade and civil protection departments.